martagrz/academic-kickstart/content/project/simultaneous-q/index.md

 #slides: example
 ---

 Multiple agents learning at the same time using a value-based approach leads to a non-stationary environment since it is constantly changing based on the opponent's actions.
-I am investigating this system, including possible conditions on convergence and properties of this seemingly chaotic system.
+I am investigating this system, including the combination of game theoretic methods and algorithms to maintain structure in this seemingly chaotic system.